c-koster/reachwell/README.md

 After extracting the data and the reachwell client list (see [here](notebooks/extract_client_list.ipynb)), I set up a classification problem to predict whether a county or school district might have a high need for Reachwell.
 Specifiicaly, counties and school districts that used either Reachwell or a competitor were tagged with `label=1`, and all other counties and school districts were tagged with `label=0`.
+This created a highly imbalanced dataset (about 150:1).
+So for training, I balanced the dataset by only includinng 100 negative examples.

 For model features, I used a non-overlapping subset of the indicators extracted from the [prepare](notebooks/prepare.ipynb) notebook (for example I omitted `pct_speaks_only_english` becaus it's perfectly colinear with `pct_speaks_other_than_english`).
 Of these features, `log_total_households` and `pct_speaks_other_than_english` were particularly important.
 This means that my model relied heavilly on these two indicators to predict likely Reachwell customers.
-To my surprise, `pct_limited_english_households` was not an important indicator.
+Surprisingly, `pct_limited_english_households` was not an important indicator.

-I also held on to 20% of the positive examples to evaluate the model's performance on some unseen data.
+I also held on to 20% of the data to evaluate the model's performance.
 Below is a table the performance metrics.
 The first four are classification metrics that evaluate performance directly.
 The last two (`Average Precision` and `Precision@K`) are ranking/recommendation metrics, which evaluate the quality of the resulting ordered list.